agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Time**: 10 mins

+---

-The development era was a huge success: since 1950, human welfare has improved on all objective measures by more than all prior human history combined.[22]
-On the chart below, countries can move vertically up from the diagonal line (meaning that they had positive growth), or vertically down from the diagonal line (meaning that they had negative growth).
+> The development era was a huge success: since 1950, human welfare
+> has improved on all objective measures by more than all prior human
+> history combined.[22]
+On the chart below, countries can move
+> vertically up from the diagonal line (meaning that they had positive
+> growth), or vertically down from the diagonal line (meaning that
+> they had negative growth).

 **Claim**: The development era was a huge success

-**re-write Claim**: GDP per capita increase from 0 to 1950 was smaller than 1950 to 2010
+**re-write Claim**: GDP per capita per annum increase from 0 to 1950 was 5 times smaller than 1950 to 2010

 **Example-sub**:

 0-1950: 9.2tn`$`

 1950 to 2010: 76tn`$`

+76/9.2 = 8.2

 [Source](https://ourworldindata.org/grapher/world-gdp-over-the-last-two-millennia?tab=table&time=1950..2009)